 Counselling is a burgeoning field, so it’s no surprise that our Master of Arts in Counselling is among our most popular programs here at Providence.
 Your counselling training will equip you with the knowledge and competency to integrate Christian worldview into mainstream practices, enabling you to effectively counsel individuals, families, couples and groups.
-This program is offered at both our main Otterburne campus, and our Alberta extension site in Calgary.
+This program consists of coursework that can be completed via Distance Education, with remaining classes available in either Otterburne or Calgary.
 The Distance Education element consists of a blend of online study, directed study and modular coursework.

 Students of the Alberta Extension Site will complete most of their counselling courses through a series of one week modules, hybrid courses and online.
 Bible and Theology courses can be taken directly or through online courses provided by Providence Seminary.
 To view what courses are currently being offered, see our course offerings here.